merenlab/anvio.org/help/main/programs/anvi-display-metabolism/index.md

 ## Usage

-The purpose of <span class="artifact-p">[anvi-display-metabolism](/help/main/programs/anvi-display-metabolism)</span> is to interactively visualize metabolism estimation data.
+The purpose of <span class="artifact-p">[anvi-display-metabolism](/help/main/programs/anvi-display-metabolism)</span> is to interactively view metabolism estimation data.

 This program internally uses <span class="artifact-p">[anvi-estimate-metabolism](/help/main/programs/anvi-estimate-metabolism)</span> to obtain this data for the provided <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span>.

-This program is still under development.
+It is still under development.

 {:.notice}